-Do you know what the largest cash of openly available natural language corporate is?
+Do you know what the largest cache of openly available natural language [corpus] is?

 No. It’s the Enron emails.

-Same sentencing county, obviously, Broward County, Florida; same high likelihood of being the same judge doing the sentencing; and these very drastically different outcomes.
-You can get this information and you can see the comments algorithms, all of their metrics, looking at roughly 11,000 to 12,000 different subjects in Broward County, Florida, you can find this on public as investigation, looking at the you know the way that Congress operates.
+Same sentencing county, obviously: Broward County, Florida; same, high likelihood of being the same judge doing the sentencing; and these very drastically different outcomes.
+You can get this information and you can see the comments algorithms, all of their metrics, looking at roughly 11,000 to 12,000 different subjects in Broward County, Florida, you can find this on ProPublica’s investigation, looking at the you know the way that Compas operates.

 Self-driving cars: Machine vision, LIDAR, detection of self-driving cars, and how self-driving cars operate on the road.
 Self-driving cars and the algorithms that allow them to see the road are trained based off of pattern recognition, matching algorithms that are designed to teach it how to see what it sees.
 What self-driving cars cannot see very well…are Black people and wheelchairs.
 Especially if a person using a wheelchair does what many people do when they use wheelchairs.
 I don’t know how many of you know wheelchair users in your lives.
 Sometimes instead of what we think of as standard sitting-in-a-chair-and-pushing-the-wheels-forward kind of use, people in wheelchairs—wheelchair users tend to push backwards off of things.
 Because it increases speed and power and the ability to maneuver.